iOS 18.6 Beta Likely Arriving Soon as Build Number Leaks

 Apple has not confirmed the update or shared an official changelog.
 Based on timing, the focus will likely be on bug fixes, performance improvements, and possibly one or two small feature updates.

-One likely candidate is Apple Intelligence support for China.
+One likely candidate is Apples Intelligence support for China.
 Previous reports suggested delays tied to trade restrictions.
-If Apple resolved those issues, this update might include it.
+If Apple resolved those issues, this update might include them.

 What You Can Expect as a Tester